zenstackhq/zenstack-docs/blog/nest-api/index.md

     }
     ```

-1. Filter for `published` posts when listing and also make sure author emails are not exposed
+1. Filter for readable posts when listing and also make sure author emails are not exposed

     ```ts
     private get currentUser() {